soravux/scoop/doc/usage.rst

 Evaluation laziness
 ~~~~~~~~~~~~~~~~~~~

-The :meth:`~scoop.futures.map` and :meth:`~scoop.futures.submit` will distribute
+The :meth:`~scoop.futures.map` and :meth:`~scoop.futures.submit` will
-their Futures both locally and remotely.
+distribute their Futures both locally and remotely.
 Futures executed locally will be computed upon access (iteration for the
 :meth:`~scoop.futures.map` and :meth:`~scoop._types.Future.result` for
-:meth:`~scoop.futures.submit`).Futures distributed remotely will be executed right away.
+:meth:`~scoop.futures.submit`).
+Futures distributed remotely will be executed
+right away.

 Large datasets
 ~~~~~~~~~~~~~~